| FEATURESFAST HEAT UP & COOL DOWN An empty furnace will heat up to 2000F (1093C) in approximately 1-1/2 hours.

 transformed to 120 volts.
 The control and branch power circuits are fully fused.

-The furnace is warranted for one year except for the elements and
+BUILT IN RELIABILITYThe furnace is warranted for one year except for the elements and

 thermocouples (six months.)
 The control system is burnt in and calibrated at actual